 Instructions

-- You need 1 pound of chocolate by combining chips or chunks with Baker Chocolate.
+- You need 1 pound of chocolate, which you can make by combining chips or chunks with Baker Chocolate.
 Use a 3-quart crock pot or larger.
 Add 1 pound of lightly salted dry roasted peanuts.
-Top with the chocolate and 1 pound of candy melts or chunks of almond bark.
+Top with the chocolate chips and broken up Bakers chocolate and 1 pound of candy melts or chunks of almond bark.

 - Cook on low with the lid on.
 DO NOT cook on high.
 Crock pots vary, so stir and check the chocolate 90 minutes into cooking.
 It is done when you can mix everything thoroughly.
 It will usually take about 2 hours.

 - Allow to cool for a few minutes to firm up slightly.
-Then scoop heaping teaspoons of the mixture onto parchment paper lined baking sheets or just parchment on a clean countertop.
+Then, scoop heaping teaspoons of the mixture onto parchment-lined baking sheets or parchment on a clean countertop.
 Try not to make them too big.
-It is candy, not cookies.
+This is candy, not cookies.

 - Allow to cool for about 2 hours.